Hydrogen: Terrestrial

 Hydrogen is the third most abundant element on the Earth's surface, mostly existing within chemical compounds such as hydrocarbons and water.
 Elemental hydrogen is normally in the form of a gas, H2, at standard conditions.
 It is present in a very low concentration in Earth's atmosphere (around 0.53 parts per million on a molar basis) because of its light weight, which enables it to escape the atmosphere more rapidly than heavier gases.
 Despite its low concentration in the atmosphere, terrestrial hydrogen is sufficiently abundant to support the metabolism of several varieties of bacteria.

 Large underground deposits of hydrogen gas have been discovered in several countries including Mali, France and Australia.
-As of 2024, it is uncertain how much underground hydrogen can be extracted economically.
+During 2024, it was uncertain how much underground hydrogen can be extracted economically.
+In 2026, discussion of the potential renewed.

 Production and storage

 Industrial routes

-Nearly all of the world's current supply of hydrogen gas (H2) is produced from fossil fuels.
+Nearly all of the world's current supply of hydrogen gas (H2) is produced from fossil fuels, with less than 1% of hydrogen being produced by low-emissions technologies in 2025.
 Many methods exist for producing H_{2}, but three dominate commercially: steam reforming often coupled to water-gas shift, partial oxidation of hydrocarbons, and water electrolysis.